macbrayne/enforce-gamemode/README.md

 - ``enforcegamemode.force.adventure``: Enforce game mode adventure (id 2)
 - ``enforcegamemode.force.spectator``: Enforce game mode spectator (id 3)

-You can also set dimension specific game mode enforcements by adding ``.namespace:dimension`` to the permissons.
+You can also set dimension specific game mode enforcements by adding ``.namespace:dimension`` to the permissions.
-Note that these do _not_ overwrite the order above.
+These get checked first, so they'll overwrite global game mode permissions.

 Example: if you wanted to enforce adventure mode in the end the syntax would be:
 ``enforcegamemode.force.adventure.minecraft:the_end``